Amanda Nunes Retains Title At UFC 215 But It Was A Close Thing, Was Valentina Shevchenko Robbed?

 — Derek Brunson (@DerekBrunson) September 10, 2017

-Ian McCall, another MMA fighter used social media to say that Shevchenko was “so p****d that the WWE should sign her to cut promos.
+Ian McCall, another MMA fighter used social media to say that Shevchenko was “so p****d” that the WWE should sign her to cut promos.

 Wow.
 Valentina is pissed. #WWE needs to sign her and let her cuts promos. #UFC215